Why did God use Adam's rib to create Eve?

 Question: "Why did God use Adam's rib to create Eve?"

-God used part of the male to form the female to show that they were actually the same created being, two halves of a whole.
+God used Adam’s rib to form Eve to show that they were actually the same created being, two halves of a whole.
 The female was not created as a separate being, second to the male.
-She was formed as part of the initial man, in order to be a “helpmate” for the male.
-Eve was brought into being to strengthen and powerfully help the male, but she was made from the same “stuff,” and she was every bit as perfect a creation as man and every bit as patterned after God’s image and likeness.
+She was formed as part of the initial man, in order to be a “helper suitable” for the male (Genesis 2:18).
+While Adam was in a divinely induced sleep, God “took one of the man’s ribs and . . . made a woman” (Genesis 2:21–22).
+Eve was brought into being to strengthen and powerfully help Adam; she was made from the same “stuff,” and she was every bit as perfect a creation as man and every bit as patterned after God’s image and likeness (Genesis 1:27).

-The word translated “helpmate” is not synonymous with assistant, servant, minion or subordinate.
-The Hebrew phrase, azer k'negdo in all other instances in the Bible refers to powerful and extensive aid and support.
+The woman made of Adam’s rib was designed to be a “suitable helper” for Adam (Genesis 2:20).
+The Hebrew phrase is translated “help meet” in the KJV and “companion who corresponded” in the NET.
+It is not synonymous with assistant, servant, minion, or subordinate.
+The Hebrew phrase, azer k'negdo, in all other instances in the Bible refers to powerful and extensive aid and support.
 In most cases, the phrase was used to depict dominant military forces or armed men.
-Other Scriptures, including Deuteronomy 33:7, 29 and Exodus 18:4, use the same phrase to discuss the potent interventions and deliverances of God Himself.
-Woman, therefore, was created as a complement to man, as an integral part of man, and as a powerful and influential companion for man, on an equal footing with him.
+Other passages, including Deuteronomy 33:7, 29, and Exodus 18:4, use the same phrase to discuss the potent interventions and deliverances of God Himself.
+Woman, therefore, was created as a complement to man, as an integral part of man, and as a powerful and influential companion for man.

-Furthermore, the Hebrew word translated “suitable,” K'negdo, carries much more meaning than simply “suitable” or “appropriate.”
+Furthermore, the Hebrew word translated “suitable,” k'negdo, carries much more meaning than simply “fit” or “appropriate.”
 This word also means “opposite or contrasting.”
 This implies that the two beings were designed to work and fit together perfectly, not just physically but in all ways.
 The strengths of each compensated for the weaknesses of the other.
-Together, they became something far stronger and more magnificent than either of them was alone.
+It was “not good” for the man to be alone (Genesis 2:18), but, together, Adam and Eve were something far stronger and more magnificent than either of them could have been alone.
+Adam had to lose a rib, but he gained so much more.

-Why did God use a rib?
+Why did God use Adam’s rib?
 A closer examination of the Hebrew also reveals another surprising element of the story.
 The Hebrew word translated “rib” in Genesis 2 is tsela.
 The only other instance of the English word rib in the Bible occurs in Daniel 7:5, but the Hebrew word used there is different.
-In other passages where tsela or its variants are used, the word has been translated “side.”
-For example, in Exodus 25, 27, and 35, the words tselo (variant) and tselot (plural) are used to refer to the sides of the Ark of the Covenant or the sides of the altar.
-Jeremiah 20:10 refers to “fear on every side.”
-In 2 Samuel 16:13, David encounters a cursing Shimei moving along the side of a hill.
-In all of these contexts, translating the word tsela as “rib” would not fit.
+In other passages where tsela or its variants are used, the word is translated “side.”
+For example, in Exodus 25, 27, and 35, the words tselo (variant) and tselot (plural) are used to refer to the “sides” of the Ark of the Covenant or the “sides” of the altar.
+In 2 Samuel 16:13, David encounters a cursing Shimei moving along the side (tsela) of a hill.
+In these contexts, translating the word tsela as “rib” would not fit.

-This raises the possibility that, in the Genesis 2 passage, tsela should actually be translated as Adam’s “side,” rather than his “rib.”
+This raises the possibility that Eve could have been fashioned of more than just Adam’s rib.
+In the Genesis 2 passage, tsela could actually be translated as Adam’s “side,” rather than Adam’s “rib.”
 If the appropriate translation is that God removed Adam’s side, how much of his side did God remove?
-It is quite possible that Eve was constructed literally from half of Adam.
-This brings new meaning to Adam’s declaration that Eve was “bone of my bones and flesh of my flesh.”
-She was more than just his bone.
-She was out of his flesh and bone.
+It is possible that Eve was constructed literally from half of Adam.
+This would bring added meaning to Adam’s declaration that Eve was “bone of my bones and flesh of my flesh” (Genesis 2:23).

 Recommended Resources: Bible Answers for Almost all Your Questions by Elmer Towns and Logos Bible Software.